The name of the Society shall be Technical Communicators Association of New Zealand Incorporated hereinafter referred to as the "Association".

-The registered office and postal address of the Association shall be such address that the National Committee may from time to time decide.
+The registered office and postal address of the Association shall be such address that the Board may from time to time decide.

-There are various types of membership as decided by the National Committee from time to time, where each member is a voting member except as defined in Rule 5.5.2.
+There are various types of membership as decided by the Board from time to time, where each member is a voting member except as defined in Rule 5.5.2.

 Eligibility for membership is determined through application by email or post, or through the website to the Membership Secretary.